Djazouli/LoLCongratz/README.md

 To be able to use this program output as an input for Discord, we will use a third party software: [VB Cable](https://vb-audio.com/Cable/).
 This program will play its sound in the `VB Cable` output, and the `VB Cable` input will be used as a source for Discord.
 Thus this program also needs to proxy the voice from our microphone to the output of VB Cable.

 The proxying is also doable via OBS and the "feedback" feature as can be seen [on this video](https://www.youtube.com/watch?v=Clcq7fk6L1k).
 If you want to use OBS, you can disable our voice proxying by disabling the default `voice_proxy` feature.
+This is what I ended up doing on Windows because I couldn't get my microphone and the vb cable to have compatible configs